Book of Mormon Storyline:

 “But the baby will only be two or three years old by the time the battle starts; and, I’m afraid that my wife and her parents may be too frail to survive the journey.”

-Even if the husband were sympathetic to the idea of forsaking the crops, abandoning the livestock, and having every member of the family young and old set out on a trek across the nation; one might wonder how Mormon’s representative could explain to them how to get to Cumorah?
+Even if the husband were sympathetic to the idea of forsaking the crops, abandoning the livestock, and having every member of the family young and old set out on a trek across the nation, one might wonder how Mormon’s representative could explain to them how to get to Cumorah?
 Obviously, back in the day, people could not drive down the Interstate and follow the signs.
-And, the mountain passes and desert terrains were formidable.
+And the mountains and desert terrains were formidable.
 Also, let’s consider the hardship the family would face traveling during the winter months.
-And, since every single Nephite in America was supposedly involved in the battle, we could paint a similar picture of families all across America forsaking everything upon hearing Mormon’s request; but, is this a realistic picture:
+And, since every single Nephite in America was supposedly involved in the battle, we could paint a similar picture of families all across America forsaking everything upon hearing Mormon’s request; but is this a realistic picture:

 More Problems With The Story:

 According to the Book of Mormon, this was not the first time all the people in North America were gathered to Cumorah for battle.
 About 515 years earlier there was another battle on that same hill:

 “And it came to pass that the army of Coriantumr did pitch their tents by the hill Ramah; and it was that same hill where my father Mormon did hide up the records unto the Lord, which were sacred.”
 (Ether 15:11)

 On this subject LDS Apostle Bruce R. McConkie said,

 “… both the Nephite and Jaredite civilizations fought their final great wars of extinction at and near the Hill Cumorah (or Ramah as the Jaredites termed it), which hill is located between Palmyra and Manchester in the western part of the state of New York.
 It was here that Moroni hid up the gold plates from which the Book of Mormon was translated.”
 (Mormon Doctrine, 1966, p.
 175)